Academic and Student Services

 Career and Professional Development Center

-The Career and Professional Development Center staff help students explore, select, prepare for, and actively pursue satisfying employment and careers.
+The Career and Professional Development Center staff help students explore, select, prepare for, and actively pursue meaningful employment and careers.
 The following services are available:

-- Career counseling, computer-assisted assessment, and vocational guidance, which help students explore career options beginning in their first semester.
-Students may meet with a Career Counselor to explore interests and values, with a view toward choosing a career.
+- Career counseling and career assessments, which help students explore career options beginning in their first semester.
+Students may meet with a Career Counselor (in person or virtually) to explore interests, values, and aligning career options.
 For students who are experiencing difficulty choosing a major, this can be a useful process of self-exploration.

 - Student employment services: assistance in finding on- and off-campus employment.